uncms-dev/uncms/docs/configuration.md

 This controls which template will be used to render individual items within sub-menus inside the site navigation.
 See [Rendering page navigation](rendering-navigation.md) for more details.

+## `NH3_OPTIONS`

+* Type: dictionary (nh3 `clean` keyword arguments)
+* Default: too large to put here; see `uncms/conf.py`

+HTML from the default [HTML editor](html-editor.md) should be sanitised for bad tags (such as `<script>`) and bad attributes (such as `onload`) before being displayed to users of your site.
+By default, this is passed through [nh3](https://github.com/messense/nh3).
+UnCMS has a long list of built-in default allowed tags and attributes that should be safe.
+You may want to allow or disallow other tags and attributes.
+If you do, use this configuration setting.

+This option corresponds directly to keyword arguments accepted by the [`nh3.clean`](https://nh3.readthedocs.io/en/latest/#usage) function.

 ## `ONLINE_DEFAULT`